Latest on worldwide spread of the coronavirus

 EUROPE

-* Britain’s Prince William contracted COVID-19 in April at a similar time to his father Prince Charles, a source said.

-* Georgian Prime Minister Giorgi Gakharia has tested positive for the coronavirus, his press office said.
+* Britain, which has the highest official death toll in Europe, is grappling with more than 20,000 new cases a day and scientists have warned the “worst-case” scenario of 80,000 dead could be exceeded.

-* Italy will tighten restrictions but is holding back from reintroducing a nationwide lockdown, its prime minister said as infections, hospital admissions and deaths surge.
+* Greece will impose a two-week lockdown in northern regions and suspend flights, while Italy will tighten restrictions but is holding back from reintroducing a nationwide lockdown as infections, hospital admissions and deaths surge.

+* The ambulance service in northwest England, one of the areas worst-hit by COVID-19, declared a major incident over an exceptionally high volume of calls, especially in the Greater Manchester area.

+* The Hungarian government will decide later this week whether to impose new restrictions.

 * A growing number of Russians are unwilling to be inoculated against COVID-19 once a vaccine becomes widely available, a pollster said.